-No, you don't have to pay for a custom design — that's one of the great things about WordPress.
-There are a ton of great premium themes available that you can make your own without “knowing code”.
+No, you don’t have to pay for a custom design — that’s one of the great things about WordPress.
+There are many great premium themes available that you can make your own without “knowing code.”

 WordPress makes it relatively easy to make a theme unique to you.
-First chose the “bones” of your site with a premium theme by carefully going through the theme demos.
-No freebie themes — you don't want to invest all your hard work on something that may not be supported or has the support structure you'll need.
+First, choose the “bones” of your site with a premium theme by carefully going through the theme demos.
+No freebie themes — you don’t want to invest all your hard work on something that may not be supported or has the support structure you’ll need.

-Take it up a notch by creating a memorable logo, adding your unique color palette, a unique header graphic, cool features and stunning accent graphics that stand out from anything already out there.
-This is a visual medium and if you are serious about being different from the rest, you simply cannot look like a plain jane or everyone else.
+Take it up a notch by creating a memorable logo, adding your unique color palette, a unique header graphic, cool features, and stunning accent graphics that stand out from anything already out there.
+This is a visual medium, and if you are serious about being different from the rest, you cannot look like a plain jane or everyone else.

 4. Create an engaging and creative About You page.

 Written in the first person.
 As if you are talking to that one person on the other side of the screen.
-Put your personality out there while providing just enough personal information to show you are real, genuine and sincere — and approachable.
+Put your personality out there while providing just enough personal information to show you are real, genuine, sincere, and approachable.

-Talk about the passion behind your site, add a dash of what lead you to take the dive into starting your Blog.
-Talk about what you intend to accomplish.
+Talk about the passion behind your site, add a dash of what led you to dive into starting your Blog.
+Finally, talk about what you intend to accomplish.

-Include an attractive photo (or 2 or 3…) of yourself to give visitors the opportunity to get to know you better.
-Remember, people like connecting, following and doing business with people they feel they can relate to and that they like.
+Include an attractive photo (or 2 or 3…) of yourself to allow visitors to get to know you better.
+Remember, people like connecting, following, and doing business with people they feel they can relate to and that they like.

 5. Create catchy and distinct post titles and commentary.

 Take creative liberties with standard and customary ways of doing things and make it exclusive to your site and topic.
-But, again, only if you know your target market will “get it”.
-This approach, while helping to make you uncommon, needs to come natural to you and be used consistently to help your site be the one that is different.
+But, again, only if you know your target market will “get it.”
+While helping to make you uncommon, this approach needs to come naturally to you and be used consistently to help your site be different.